Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Introduction

+\textbf{Key Contributions.} This paper proposes a new algorithm to model bees behaviors focusing on contextual binary foraging tasks (scenarios with two alternatives in a Y-maze, with left vs. right choices, where the reward is systematically located on the side presenting the highest stimulus number, a cue the bee can perceive before making its choice).
+We summarize key methodologies and show (1) how to identify the best $\tau\in\mathbb{N}^*$ window size that estimates $S$, (2) how individuals vary according to their strategies, and (3) how can we forecast any individual's policy regardless of their specific skills in an online setting.
+Our method is summarized in Fig. \ref{fig:global}.
+Our code is open-source and our data are openly available.\footnote{https://github.com/emmanuelleclaeys/maya}.

-\paragraph{A new imitation learning framework} Imitation learning (IL) enables agents to acquire behavior from expert demonstrations in order to limit costly or unsafe exploration \cite{Zhao20}.
-By grounding policy optimization in expert trajectories, IL offers a sample-efficient framework to capture adaptive strategies.
-However, when the goal is to imitate different experts rather than efficiently learning the optimal policy, many IL methods fail when the expert has a non-optimal strategy.
-This is mostly explained by the fact that they prioritize policy optimization over expert imitation.
-Unlike classical IL, biological experts (such as bees) often follow non-optimal policies.
-In nature, several policies may coexist, and a single expert can change its strategy over time.
-This is largely due to the limited memory of insects, which restricts decisions to a short history of past actions and rewards.
-Therefore, attention must be paid to how the expert guides the agent, and how the agent adapts to multiple experts.
-It requires not only defining what should be imitated, but also handling this memory limitation.
-Our contribution is MAYA (Multi Agent Y-maze Allocation) which enables bee imitation learning on a sequential two-choice learning (Y-maze).
-MAYA combines several multi armed bandit (MAB) policies (including random and contextual variants) with a fixed memory setting for similarity evaluation.
+\textbf{A new imitation learning framework} Our contribution is MAYA (Multi Agent Y-maze Allocation), which enables bee imitation learning on a sequential two-choice learning (Y-maze).
+MAYA combines several multi armed bandit (MAB) policies (including random and contextual variants) with a fixed memory setting $\tau$ for similarity evaluation.
 Similarity evaluation can be based on probability of success (with Kullback-Leibler or Wasserstein distance) or on trajectory (with Dynamic Time Warping DTW similarity).
 The best choice of similarity is made according to the ability to imitate the expert and limit the cumulative cost of wrongly replicated actions over trials.
 Then, our paper studies the similarity that should be used.